Marrakech tours — visit the city’s 5 best palaces and monuments

 Taking a tour, similar to the ones in Toronto and Porto, helps you find your bearings in a new destination.
 Tour guides provide you with public, as well as plenty of insider, knowledge, not to mention amusing personal anecdotes.

-Having taken plenty of tours beforehand in Toronto and Porto, a local guide really helps to bridge the gap when visiting a new destination.
-They provide you with public, as well as plenty of insider, knowledge.
-With the help of Get your Guide, I found the perfect tour to suit my itinerary and budget too.
-There’s a ton of great activities and tours to choose from, but I had my heart set on seeing Marrakech’s palaces and monuments.
+With the help of Get your Guide, we found the perfect tour to suit our itinerary and budget too.
+There’s a ton of great activities and tours to choose from, but we wanted to see Marrakech’s palaces and monuments.

 Our first stop was to the awesome Koutoubia Mosque in the heart of Marrakech.
 You’ll come across many mosques when in Marrakech, but this one particularly stands out.
-It’s the largest mosque in Marrakech, and right by the famous Jemaa El Fna souk.
-We met our main guide there — a wonderfully warm local called Fouad.
+It’s the largest mosque in the city, and right by the famous Jemaa El Fna souk.
+We met our main guide there — a wonderfully warm local named Fouad.

-I immediately warmed to Fouad’s laidback yet informative style.
-He gave us some interesting background regarding Islam, and the colonial influence of the French in Morocco.
-Fouad has a very direct way of storytelling — something I really like in a tour guide.
-He was open to answering all our questions, and gave sufficient time for photo-taking.
+I immediately warmed to his laid-back yet informative style.
+Fouad gave us some interesting background regarding Islam, and the colonial influence of the French in Morocco.
+His direct way of storytelling is a quality I really enjoy in a tour guide.
+Fouad was also open to answering all our questions, and gave us sufficient time to take photos.

 “Every room is guaranteed to make your jaw drop, but the main attraction is the Chamber of the 12 Pillars.”

 “The flora and fauna in the garden are species that don’t grow naturally in Morocco.”

 A tour of Marrakech most iconic palaces and monuments

 2. Kasbah Mosque